emzidemzi/wad1-ca1/README.md

-# The Manga collection App
+# The Manga Collection App